kjensen37/kjensen37.github.io/docs/03-Component-Selection/Component-Selection.md

     | Direct ADC Readout                   | No Digital Interface                                       |
     | Low Power Consumption                  | Readings Affected by System |

-**Rationale:** I have chosen the TMP1075DSGR temperature sensor.
+**Rationale:** I have chosen option #1, the TMP1075DSGR temperature sensor.
 Although it is the most expensive of the three, the use of I2C will be beneficial aswell as the accuracy and a 12-bit resolution.
 I believe that the ease of use aswell as the accuracy are enough for me to choose it even with the cost difference.

 ---------------------

 **3.3 Volt Switching Regulator**

-1. SC189ZSKTRT
+1. IC REG BUCK 3.3V 1.5A SOT23-5 - SC189ZSKTRT

     ![](reg1.png)